 Clarence Brown Theatre mainstage production rehearsals also take place in AMB 209.

 MFA actors have several designated studios of various sizes in the Health, Physical Education and Recreation Building (HPER).

-MFA designers have a designated small house that contains the graduate seminar room, a computer lab, lighting lab, and design/work rooms.
+MFA designers have a designated small house adjacent to campus that contains the graduate seminar room, and design/work rooms.
 The CBT houses scenic, costume, and props shops, a sewing/costume classroom and large costume collection.
 Students work closely with professional staff in all of our shops.

-Undergraduates have a computer lab in the basement of AMB.
+All theatre students have access to a large computer lab in the basement of AMB.
 This lab contains work stations with drafting, photo manipulation, audio and video creation software.

 Also in the basement of the AMB is a 1/6 scale theatre media lab, complete with front and rear projection, all kinds of lighting equipment and full surround sound system for projects and classes.

 Lighting professor Kenton Yeager developed the Yeager Lighting Lab at UT.
 This lab is a fully functional scale model that enables students and designers to experiment with and prepare lighting designs for full shows in a controlled, highly flexible setting.
 Yeager labs are now at use in theatres and theatre departments across the country.